 Pope Paul VI

 In July of 1968 Pope Paul VI issued the encyclical Humanae Vitae which reaffirmed the traditional Catholic Church’s condemnation of artificial birth control.
 Thousands of Catholic clergy dissented from the encyclical.
 Pope Paul remained silent and did not condemn the views of the unfaithful priests and bishops.
 Fifty years later the teaching is still ignored by bishops and pastors and a large majority of Catholic couples use artificial contraceptives.

 The name of Paul VI is forever associated with liturgical reform.
 Beginning in February 1964 under the direction of Annibale Bugnini, a committee undertook a reform of the Liturgy.
 Between 1965 and 1969, the Latin was replaced, the altars were turned around, concelebrations were introduced, three Eucharistic Canons were composed, the prayers at the foot of the altar, the Leonine prayers, the Offertory and the Last Gospel were eliminated.
 Communion in the hand spread.
 The Mass of Paul VI was a liturgy in a state of permanent reformation.
 On April 3, 1969 the Novus Ordo was born replacing the 400 year old (Traditional Latin Mass) Tridentine Rite.

 Pope John Paul II

 Stats show that the average time watching TV is 4 hours per day.
 This means that when a person reaches 80 years of age, they have spent 25% of their waking hours watching television, the most anti-Christian influence of the modern age.
 Whoever was seen was believed and idolized.
 The age of the celebrity pope had begun.
-Pope John Paul II was a consummate performer for TV such as making sure that he kissed the tarmac when he landed in a country.
+Pope John Paul II was a consummate performer for TV such as making sure of a photo op as he kissed the tarmac when he landed in a country.
 He followed the orthodox script when preaching but enforced nothing as the Faith was collapsing around him.
 John Paul used modern communications to enhance his popularity while millions were leaving the Church during his papacy.
-Christ was in eclipse.